Photo by Aaron Burden on Unsplash

 The cost reality

 Open source means the code is at github.com/sharonds/checkapp.
-You can read it, fork it, modify it, run it offline, audit what it does with your content.
+You can read it, fork it, modify it, run it offline, and audit what it does with your content.
 Nothing leaves your machine except the API calls you choose to enable.

 BYOK — Bring Your Own Keys means that when you configure a paid skill (fact-check via Exa, plagiarism via Copyscape), you use your own API keys.
 You pay the providers directly.
 CheckApp takes zero margin.